chmouel/sugarjazy/README.md

 - By piping your logs: `kubectl logs podname|sugarjazy`
 - By streamining your logs: `kubectl logs -f podname|sugarjazy -s`
 - Or with the file (or multiples files) directly: `sugarjazy /tmp/file1.log /tmp/file2.log`
+- By using kail from https://github.com/boz/kail with the `--kail` flag, by default it will not print the prefix of the pods/container unless you specify the option `--kail-prefix`.
+The `--kail` always assume streaming implicitely.

 ### Arguments: